I would like to say how good my operation was with Mr Beckingham.

 It is an extremely difficult and emotional time for anyone who has taken this decision.
 More often than not they have had to undergo many years of careful deliberation and research to ensure that the life changing discussion is the correct one.
 To make that phone call takes a lot of guts and strength of character.
 On the 14th November 2011 at the Park Hospital, Brunt Stump Park, Arnold, Nottingham I underwent my gastric banding with Mr Ian Beckingham.
 I would just like to thank you for your exemplary support network that I am currently experiencing with yourself and your team.

-This is me at Christmas 2012 weighing in at 11st 12lb and feeling that my life is finally starting.
-I am due to get married in May 2014 so would like to lose another stone but if I don’t I’m not going to beat myself up about it.
+This is me at Christmas 3 years later, weighing in at 11st 12lb and feeling that my life is finally starting.
+I am due to get married in May next year so would like to lose another stone but if I don’t I’m not going to beat myself up about it.

 Dear Mr Beckingham

-In early 2018, I was diagnosed by my GP as having an inguinal hernia.
+In March I was diagnosed by my GP as having an inguinal hernia.

 I was genuinely pleased to find this out because here was the explanation for the intermittent discomfort and stabbing pains I’d been increasingly experiencing over the winter months.